What Is A Scrum Master, A Summary For Leaders

-One of the reasons that I see is the fact that there are only a few scrum masters who are able to fully attain the full potential of the Scrum Framework.
-Another reason is the lack of role models in the industry that would really demonstrate the strength and value of having a scrum master.
+One of the reasons that I see is the fact that there are only a few scrum masters who can fully attain the full potential of the Scrum Framework.
+Another reason is the lack of role models in the industry that would demonstrate the strength and value of having a scrum master.

-Lastly, an organisation often fails to attribute the success that they achieve through the effort of scrum master.
+Lastly, an organization often fails to attribute the success that it achieves to the effort of a scrum master.
 I laid out a carefully written case about these sentiments in this article.

 Did you like this article?